zhikangfan-jyd/toploansadviser/content/reviews/credible.md

 <div class="title-box"><img src="/data/images/r-10.webp"/><h2 class="title">Main Loan Features</h2></div>

-A personal loan is usually an unsecured loan you borrow.
-You’ll pay interest and principal monthly right after receiving the money in one lump sum.
+<a href="/guides/is-an-unsecured-loan-the-right-way-to-go-for-financial-assistance" target="_blank" rel="noopener noreferrer">A personal loan is usually an unsecured loan you borrow</a>.
+You’ll pay interest and principal monthly right after receiving
+the money in one lump sum.

 Most loans have a fixed interest rate (the rate doesn’t change) and give you the principal in one payment (direct